Reviewed Online Resources

 The Mesothelioma Applied Research Foundation (MARF)

 The Mesothelioma Applied Research Foundation is a non-profit organization, based in Washington D.C., which works with patients and families, physicians, advocates, and researchers to find a cure for mesothelioma and to provide practical, emotional and medical support for patients and their relatives.
 Details regarding the assistance available from MARF are to be found on the website along with a calendar of upcoming fund-raising events and a wealth of other information.
 This website is a 5-star resource for people with mesothelioma.
-(Reviewed July 2012)
+(Reviewed July 2012; checked August 2025)

 Kazan, McClain, Satterley & Greenwood, A Professional Law Corporation